 Student Activities: Students will gain continued practice in a variety of composition styles such as personal narrative, research, and literary analysis.
-Students will analyze a variety of short stories, novels, narratives, journals, drama, and other nonfiction accounts of this time period.
+They will analyze a variety of short stories, novels, narratives, journals, drama, and other nonfiction accounts of a time period.
+Students will receive challenging genre readings and writing activities with imbedded grammar and vocabulary instruction.
+The drama studied will be Macbeth along with a selected novel.